Goldberg Dowell and Associates

 Our attorneys are knowledgeable about legitimate grounds for appealing license suspension such as lack of reasonable grounds for the traffic stop or failure to advise you of the consequences of refusing or submitting to the chemical test.
 You must appeal to the trial court within 30 days of your arrest to contest your ALS suspension.
 Don’t delay in contacting an attorney.

-Our Cleveland DUI defense lawyer offers a free consultation for any criminal charges.
-Call The Goldberg Law Firm at 216-592-8719 or 800-845-4710, or contact us online.
+Our Cleveland OVI defense lawyers offer a free consultation for any criminal charge.
+Call Goldberg Dowell & Associates at 216-592-8719 or contact us online.

 Accused of a Serious Traffic Violation?